Understanding Crypto Taxation and Blockchain Accounting in India: A Guide for Future Finance Professionals

 As blockchain technology continues to gain traction, accountants can take practical steps to combine this transformative technology into their practices.

-• Gain foundational knowledge: Enroll in professional courses or certifications, which include AICPA’s Blockchain Fundamentals.
+Enroll in professional courses or certifications, which include AICPA’s Blockchain Fundamentals, Online Crypto Course in India, or Blockchain Technology Course programs.

 Conclusion